mmgen/mmgen-wallet/doc/wiki/install-linux/Install-MMGen-Wallet-on-Linux-or-macOS.md

 For computers with no Internet connection, see **Note for offline machines** below.

-### Install required packages from your Linux distribution:
+### Install required packages from your distribution:

 #### Debian/Ubuntu: